ethereum/hive/docs/simulators.md

 #### Creating a test case

     POST /testsuite/{suite}/test
-    content-type: application/x-www-form-urlencoded
+    content-type: application/json

+    {"name": "test case name", "description": "..."}

 The API responds with a test case ID.

     200 OK
-    content-type: text/plain
+    content-type: application/json

     2

 #### Ending a test case

     POST /testsuite/{suite}/test/{test}
-    content-type: application/x-www-form-urlencoded
+    content-type: application/json

-    summaryresult=%7B%22pass%22%3Atrue%2C%22details%22%3A%22this%20is%20the%20test%20output%22%7D
+    {"pass": true, "details": "this is the test output"}

-This request reports the result of a test case.
-The request body is a form submission containing a single field `summaryresult`.
-The test result is a JSON object of the form:
+This request reports the result of a test case and ends the test case.
+Clients launched in the context of the test case are terminated by this request.

-    {"pass": true/false, "details": "text..."}

 Response: